Sar123-del/VSDSquadron-FPGA-Mini/README.md

    **Key Features**

-    Real-time processing using Verilog on the iCE40HX1K FPGA.

-    Trigger generation and echo pulse measurement logic.

-    Precise distance timing based on the echo pulse width.

-    Configurable via constraints (.pcf) and fully open-source toolchain (Yosys, nextpnr, IceStorm).

-    Ready for UART/Display interfacing (optional extension).
+    Real-time processing using Verilog on the iCE40HX1K FPGA.Trigger generation and echo pulse measurement logic.Precise distance timing based on the echo pulse width.Configurable via constraints (.pcf) and fully open-source toolchain (Yosys, nextpnr, IceStorm).Ready for UART/Display interfacing (optional extension).

  **Working Principle**

-    The FPGA sends a 10μs HIGH pulse to the TRIG pin of the HC-SR04.
-    The sensor emits an ultrasonic burst and waits for it to reflect.
-    When the echo is detected, the ECHO pin goes HIGH for a duration proportional to the distance.
-    The FPGA measures this HIGH duration using a counter running on the system clock.
-    The result can be displayed or transmitted via UART
+    The FPGA sends a 10μs HIGH pulse to the TRIG pin of the HC-SR04.The sensor emits an ultrasonic burst and waits for it to reflect.
+When the echo is detected, the ECHO pin goes HIGH       for a duration proportional to the distance.The FPGA measures this HIGH duration using a counter running on the system clock.The result can be displayed or transmitted via UART

   **Project Files**

-   top.v: Verilog RTL for pulse generation and echo timing. constraints.pcf: FPGA pin mapping specific to the VSDSquadron board.
-  Makefile: Automates synthesis, place-and-route, and bitstream generation. top.bin: Final output bitstream for flashing onto the FPGA.
+   top.v: Verilog RTL for pulse generation and echo timing.constraints.pcf: FPGA pin mapping specific to the VSDSquadron board.
+Makefile: Automates synthesis, place-and-route, and          bitstream generation.top.bin: Final output bitstream for flashing onto the FPGA.

  **Outcome**